-Where: Wicker Park, Free tour of Wicker Park and Gardens Meet at Music Info tent near Schiller & Damen Entrance.
+Where: Wicker Park, Free tour of Wicker Park and Gardens Meet West Side of Field House at Music INFO Tent.

 Join the Wicker Park Garden Club and Advisory Council for a tour of their Historic Park and the 10,000 square foot of Ornamental Gardens designed by members of the Wicker Park Garden Club.
 Each month you will see the gardens develop and learn about the design of the gardens and the specifics of the plants that are at their peak on the day of the tour.
 In addition, you will learn about the historic features of our park: The Gurgoyle Fountain, Charles Wicker Sculpture, and more.

 About Wicker Park

 Located in the West Town Community Area, Wicker Park is 4 acres and features a field house, a large children’s playground with interactive water spray feature, a community garden area, ornamental fountain, dog friendly area, baseball field, basketball courts and an athletic field for soccer or football.

 Though small in size, Wicker Park is well known for its lush and well-tended gardens due to it’s active Wicker Park Garden Club.
 The ornamental gardens, comprise 10,000 square feet were designed, funded, and are maintained by volunteers affiliated with the Garden Club.
 All interested gardeners are invited to attend weekly garden tending days where they will learn how to design and maintain gardens for their homes.